pippim/pippim.github.io/tcm.md

 # Introduction

-{% include image.html src="/assets/img/tcm/TCM transparent button.gif"
+{% include image.html src="/assets/img/tcm/TCM Header with Gingerbread Man.png"
-   alt="TCM transparent button.gif"
+   alt="TCM Header with Gingerbread Man.png"
-   style="float: left; width: 75%; margin: .25rem 1rem 1rem 0px;"
+   style="float: none; width: 100%; margin: .25rem 0 1rem 0px;"
    caption="The Cookie Machine Transparent Button"
 %}

-*The Cookie Machine*, commonly abbreviated as **TCM**, is accessed using a transparent button at the top of every {{ site.title }} web page.
+*The Cookie Machine*, commonly abbreviated as **TCM**, is shown above with the normally transparent button "Gingerbread Man" button visible.
+When visible it will always appear in the same spot at the top of the {{ site.title }} webpage.

 TCM is new technology that repurposes "Cookies".
 Cookies were historically used to track your activity on the